davidpengiupui/davidpengiupui.github.io/index.md

 2. **Enhancing Multi-Source Consistency for Cross Domain Learning**: work at Indiana Univerisity-Purdue University Indianapolis.
 This work was done under the supervision of Dr. Zhengming Ding.
 3. **Multi-Source and Source-Private Cross-Domain Learning for Visual Recognition**: master's thesis at Indiana Univerisity-Purdue University Indianapolis.
 This work was done under the supervision of Dr. Zhengming Ding.

+## News
+04/2022 I passed my thesis defense at Purdue School of Engineering and Technology, IUPUI.

 ## Honors
 2019-2020 New York Univerisity Tandon School of Engineering Academic Scholarships $7000 for one year;